Bitchfield and Bassingthorpe

-Bitchfield and Bassingthorpe is a civil parish which includes Boothby Pagnell and Burton Coggles in the South Kesteven district of Lincolnshire, England.
+Bitchfield and Bassingthorpe is a civil parish in the South Kesteven district of Lincolnshire, England.
 According to the 2001 census it had a population of 154 across 59 homes.
 By the 2011 census there were 157 households, made of 366 people.

 The civil parish includes the villages of Bitchfield and Bassingthorpe, and the hamlet of Westby.
+Boothby Pagnell and Burton Coggles are neighbouring parishes.